dshr/cv/cv.md

 ### Developer at TOAD London
 ##### November 2014 - Present

 [TOAD](https://toadlondon.com) is a creative agency in the heart of Shoreditch, with a diverse portfolio of projects, ranging from app development to video production and everything in between.
-Working in such an environment meant using wide selection of tools, allowing me to work with both the trendiest **JavaScript and NodeJS** frameworks and plain old **WordPress**.
+Working in such an environment means using a wide selection of tools, allowing me to work with both the trendiest **JavaScript and NodeJS** frameworks and plain old **WordPress**.
 During my time at TOAD I got into iOS development with **Swift**, creating and shipping two apps that are currently available on the App Store - [OnBeat](https://itunes.apple.com/gb/app/onbeat-the-art-of-clubbing/id1046460886), a clubbing event discovery app, and [Goalmouth](https://itunes.apple.com/gb/app/goalmouth-premier-league-predictions/id1093231381), a brand new football betting experience.

 ### Developer Intern at Overleaf (then WriteLaTeX)
 ##### July-September 2014